ckan/ckan/doc/user-guide.rst

 Creating an organization
 ========================

-In general, each dataset is owned by one Organization.
-Each Organization includes certain users, who can modify its datasets and create new ones.
+In general, each dataset is owned by one organization.
+Each organization includes certain users, who can modify its datasets and create new ones.
-Different levels of access privileges within an Organization can be given to users, e.g. some users might be able to edit datasets but not create new ones, or to create datasets but not publish them.
-Each Organization has a home page, where users can find some information about the Organization and search within its datasets.
+Different levels of access privileges within an organization can be given to users, e.g. some users might be able to edit datasets but not create new ones, or to create datasets but not publish them.
+Each organization has a home page, where users can find some information about the organization and search within its datasets.
 This allows different data publishing departments, bodies, etc to control their own publishing policies.